ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Tool Cost

-It's a fact of life that modern startups will spend a lot on SaaS.
+It's a fact of life that modern startups will spend a lot of money on Software As A Service (SaaS).
 Your company is likely no exception, so don't be surprised when you find you are spending an entire headcount or more on infrastructure and tools before your Series B fundraise.

 ### Budget